omdevteam/om/docs_src/docs/running_om.md

 * [Example geometry files for LCLS detectors](files/geometry/index.md)

 In their default setup, the MFX and CXI beamlines use the Epix10ka and Jungfrau1M detectors.
-Example geometry files for these detectors can be found at the following
+Example geometry files for these detectors can be found here:
-links:

   * [Epix10ka geometry file for the MFX beamline](files/geometry/epix10ka.geom)
   * [Jungfrau4M geometry file for the CXI beamline](files/geometry/jungfrau4M.geom)